UCD-Physics/Advanced-Lab-Website/content/dacq/_index.md

 ## Introdution
 In the APL many experiments have computer-based data acquisition systems and some also require the experiment to be controlled by a computer.
-The main work horse is the National Instruments multi-function USB 6008 module, but a few other systems are also in use.
+The main work horse is the National Instruments multi-function USB-6008 module, but a few other systems are also in use.
 This page is to provide a basic introduction to data acquisition techniques and to provide information on how to communicate with the data acquisition hardware through Python.

-## Content:
+## Topics

 {{< list_children >}}